 7) Understand that you are hired to fix problems.
 If you still cannot fix problems at work by yourself after basic job training, then there is no point keeping you on the payroll.
 Most paid jobs are not easy; if they are easy then a robot would have already taken the job.
 Do not expect bosses or colleagues to do your job for you unless you want to get fired.

 8) Do not take your job for granted.
-Employers are not required to hire you because you have special needs; they choose to hire you because of they think you can fix many more problems than you will create for them.
-Do remember that there are many trouble-free people in the world who are eager to snatch your job away from you.
+Employers are not required to hire you because you have special needs; they choose to hire you because they think you can fix many more problems than you will create for them.
+Do remember that many trouble-free people in the world are eager to snatch your job away from you.

 9) Do not expect to receive bonuses or pay raises.
 Your pay usually only increases after you have performed very well and when your employer has enough funds to pay for the raise.
 If your existing employer is stingy or exploitative, then make sure you have marketable skills so you can find a better employer with the additional job experience you have acquired.

 10) Always remember who is the boss.
-The role of the boss is to decide for the workers on what to do.
+The role of the boss is to decide on what the workers should do.
 Unless you are told to do something illegal or impossible, do as the boss says.
 You can suggest how to improve things but do not expect your suggestions to be implemented.
 There are usually very good reasons why things have to be done in an apparently stupid manner but most people will not have the patience to provide a comprehensive explanation.